ma-anwar/pyircd/src/test/integration_tests/README.md

 The only change this has from the original is it adds a call to `time.sleep(0.001)`.

 Finally, the test for `testNickCollision` still hangs sometimes after adding this solution.
 This is no fault of the implementation as we have verified with the integration tests and live clients multiple times.
-The only solution is to either remove the test from the integration tests temporarily or re-run them until it stops hangning.
+The only solution is to either remove the test from the integration tests temporarily or re-run them until it stops hanging.

 #### Additional Tests